danielhrisca/asammdf/documentation/buslogging.rst

 Bus logging
 ------------

-Initial read only mode for mdf version 4.10 files containing CAN bus logging is now implemented.
+Initial read only mode for mdf version 4.10 files containing CAN/LIN bus logging is now implemented.

-To handle this, the **canmatrix** package was added to the dependencies; you will need to install the latest code from the **canmatrix** development branch.
+To handle this, the **canmatrix** package was added to the dependencies; you will need to install the latest code from the **canmatrix** library.

 Let's take for example the following situation: the .dbc contains the definition for the CAN message called "VehicleStatus" with `ID=123`.
 This message contains the